viraljain7/nodeJS-backend-production-setup/README.md

     > └── tsconfig.json
     > ```

--   package.json sholud be look like
+-   package.json should be look like

     > ```js
     >  "main": "src/server.ts",